melroy27/mit_web/README.md

 # mit_web
-website for a faculty to provide updates to students
+Website for a faculty to provide updates to students.